openSUSE/gitarro/doc/BASICS.md

 # A basic example

-Substitute this with your cred GITHUB_USER="GRANDE_USER" GITUB_PWD_OR_TOKEN="MYPASSWORD"
+Substitute this with your credential:
+GITHUB_USER="GRANDE_USER"
+GITUB_PWD_OR_TOKEN="MYPASSWORD"